ericphamEP/spacegram/README.md

 ## Features

 - Search functionality
+- Filter on a variety of categories (includes a date-picker for year categories)
 - Pagination
 - Option for toggling a list view and a grid view
 - Inspect each result for a modal with full item details